tessalt/echo-chamber-js/readme.md

 ### Local dev:

+If you want to work with the iframe environment, there are some steps:

 So you want the widget running on one server, and the host on another.
 I do this locally by messing with /etc/hosts like so:
 ```